Jeff McCarthy: Television

+Film

+McCarthy has played various roles in films including Andrew Wagner's drama Starting Out in the Evening (2007) with Frank Langella, as Mark in Consent (2010) opposite Kate Burton, RoboCop 2 (1990) playing Holtzgang, the lawyer representing the company that built RoboCop, Eve of Destruction (1991) as Young Bill Simmons, Agent Anderson in Rapid Fire (1992), and a Pilot in Cliffhanger (1993).

 McCarthy was chosen by Chuck Jones to be the voice of Michigan J. Frog in his 1995 Another Froggy Evening, a sequel to the original 1955 cartoon One Froggy Evening.
 McCarthy went on to voice Michigan J. Frog, "spokesphibian" for the WB Television Network.